Europcar is a global provider of car hire services, operating in more than 140 countries.

 Which? verdict: Europcar receives a middle-of-the-road customer score.
 There are better big brands available.

-One customer explained that despite a Europcar employee signing off their car as fine on return, back in the UK they were stung.
+Its telling that despite pricing itself at the lower end of the market, it gets just three stars for value for money.
+Many customers reported hidden or disputed charges.
+One explained that despite a Europcar employee signing off their car as fine on return, back in the UK they were stung.
 They said: ‘We discovered more than £200 had been charged to our credit card.’

 However, some users of the service had trouble-free experiences.
 Several commented on the ‘quick and easy’ hire process.
 Customers also seemed to be big fans of the ‘quality’ vehicles with one reporting their car was ‘virtually brand new’.